 Mr Purcell also made oral submissions to the court which emphasised our client’s lack of criminal history, his cooperation with the administration of justice, his strong efforts towards rehabilitation and his commitment to undergo further counselling.

 Despite the serious nature of the offence, the court accepted Michael Purcell’s submissions and sentenced our client to 2 years’ probation, 240 hours of unpaid community service and payment of restitution in the sum of $1,500.00 to the Victim.
 After careful consideration, the court decided that it was in the public interest, not to record a conviction against our client.

 For those in similar occupation seeking advice on APHRA requirements, Potts Lawyers teams of civil lawyers also routinely represent clients facing disciplinary consequences.
-Please click on the link to Potts Lawyers litigation expert, Jason Papoutsis, and his article on APHRA here.
+Please click on the link to Potts Lawyers litigation expert, Jason Papoutsis, and his article on APHRA regulating paramedics and paramedicine students here.